 Its south location is one of the best places to try local beer and cocktails.

-The famous food truck, also called Spanky’s kitchen serves all sorts of snacks to go with the drinks.
+The famous food truck, also called Spanky’s kitchen, serves all sorts of snacks with drinks.

 The North Islamorada Brewer is located in Fort Pierce.

-It boasts of a 25000 square feet distillery, where visitors can watch the entire process of kegging and bottling.
+It boasts a 25,000-square-foot distillery where visitors can watch the process of kegging and bottling.